 “You are allowed to copy, distribute, transmit the work and to adapt the work.
 Attribution is not required.
 You are prohibited from using this work in a stand alone manner.”

-- Post, or schedule the time you want it posted in something like Buffer.
+- Post, or schedule the time you want it posted in software like Buffer.

 - Share or post something related to your business or products.